anshulkhandekar/CRASHCourse/README.md

 ### Interacting with the Map
 1. **Get Help**: Click the ℹ️ info button (top left) for detailed instructions
+2. **Choose Theme**: Use the 🎨 Theme selector (top right) to toggle Normal/Dark Mode
-2. **Select Day**: Use the day dropdown in the control panel
+3. **Select Day**: Use the day dropdown in the control panel
-3. **Navigate Time**: Use the Skater-Slider to slide through time slots (Miss Rev moves along the track!)
+4. **Navigate Time**: Use the Skater-Slider to slide through time slots (Miss Rev moves along the track!)
-4. **Report Collisions**: Click "Report Collision 🚨" then click anywhere on the map to mark a hazard
+5. **Report Collisions**: Click "Report Collision 🚨" then click anywhere on the map to mark a hazard
-5. **View Details**: Click any marker to see detailed information
+6. **View Details**: Click any marker to see detailed information
-6. **Hover Miss Rev**: Hover over Miss Rev collision icons to zoom in and see details
+7. **Hover Miss Rev**: Hover over Miss Rev collision icons to zoom in and see details
-7. **REV-solve**: Click a Miss Rev marker and use the "REV-solve Collision" button to clear it
+8. **REV-solve**: Click a Miss Rev marker and use the "REV-solve Collision" button to clear it
-8. **Navigate**: Zoom and pan to explore different areas
+9. **Navigate**: Zoom and pan to explore different areas

 ## 📋 Data Format